avj2352/ds-algo-2020/educative-recursion/lesson01.md

 - The concept of _Recursion_ & _Iteration_ is to execute a set of instruction repeatedly.
 - Both _Iteration_ & _Recursion_ depend on a condition which determines whether to stop the execution or repeat it

+## Practical use-cases of Recursion

+- Functional Programming - Recursion is at the heart of Functional Programming (languages like Javascript, Scala, Haskell, Java)
+- Problems which contain arbitrary loops - Functions where number of loops is not known
+- Iterating through a Tree / Graph
+- Finding Permutations of a string
+- Brute Force approach

 ## Differences between Iteration & Recursion

 |                          Recursion                           |                          Iteration                           |